 What will it take for you and your dog to move?
-It isn’t too difficult to find out the requirements for humans who are relocating but be sure to look into any quarantine requirements for your dog.
+It isn’t too difficult to find out the requirements for humans who are relocating, but be sure to look into any quarantine requirements for your dog.
 Check USDA's list for International Animal Export Regulations before moving.
 For example, some countries require your dog to spend six months or more in quarantine before they can officially move in with you once you emigrate.

 The animal quarantine period is to ensure that your dog does not transmit any diseases that are not native to your country of relocation.
-Know what type of quarantine, if any, you are facing, whether this is something you think your dog could go through and if there is any way to avoid it.
-It's not pleasant to be move to another country with a dog only to later find out that your dog has to stay somewhere for half a year.
+Know what type of quarantine, if any, you are facing, whether this is something you think your dog could go through, and if there is any way to avoid it.
+It's not pleasant to be moved to another country with a dog only to later find out that your dog has to stay somewhere for half a year.
 In short, always take the time to make a decision that is best for you and your dog based on thorough research.

 READ NEXT: The 20 Best Dog Travel Crates